Cloud-CV/object-proposals/README.md

 Usage:
 ======

 1. Open config.json.
 Set imageLocation, and outputLocation to locations of your choice for all the approaches you want to use.
+(All other config values have been set to default values)

 2. Run compile.m
 ( This compiles the approaches which require compiling and sets all the necessary paths)